 Also an accomplished artist in a variety of mediums, Andrea creates and sells jewelry handwoven with natural elements for customers around the world.

 Mariah Parker: Graphic Designer

-For over ten years her company, MettaGraphics, has contributed to the success of its clients through innovative design solutions in the areas of brand identity, collateral materials, and website development.
-Her talented team has enabled MettaGraphics to take on projects of all sizes and scope.
-Services offered include graphic design, product design, website design, and audio and video production.
+Mariah Parker brings a passion for the transformative power of art to her work as a designer and musician.
+For over twenty years her company, MettaGraphics, has contributed to the success of its clients through innovative design solutions in the areas of brand identity, collateral materials, website development, and audio and video production.

 Bringing a very personal approach to her work, Mariah works closely with her clients to help them clarify and achieve their goals.
-With a focus on clients, products and services that show a respect for the environment, and make a difference in the world, Mariah has been delighted to work closely with Jerry Jampolsky and Diane Cirincione for the last ten years as graphic designer for the Jampolsky Outreach Foundation.
+With a focus on clients, products and services that show a respect for the environment, and make a difference in the world, Mariah has worked very closely with Diane for nearly twenty-five years as graphic designer for all needs at both the Jampolsky Outreach Foundation and Attitudinal Healing International.

-Carolyn Smith has been either a staff member or volunteer at the Center for Attitudinal Healing since 1988.
+Carolyn Smith has been either a staff member or volunteer at the founding Center for Attitudinal Healing since 1988.
 She directed the Children’s Program at the Center and was a co-founder of the Russian Center for Attitudinal Healing in Moscow.
-She has facilitated a support group for people with HIV for 24 years.
+She has facilitated a support group for people with HIV for nearly 30 years.

 Carolyn is a trainer and consultant for Attitudinal Healing International and has led Attitudinal Healing workshops in the US, Russia, Ukraine, Latvia, Lithuania, Peoples Republic of China, Mongolia and India.
 When she isn’t leading workshops, she works as a Russian language interpreter for the US Department of State and Department of Energy.